Piaero/MERN-Stack-Boilerplate-for-Heroku-by-Piaer/README.md

 ### yarn server

-Launches only the the server (backend/server.js)
+Launches only the server (backend/server.js)

 ## Credits